wilsonliaows/docs/connectors/slack.md

 ### Using Slack message buttons
 You can interact with messages in Slack via [Slack buttons](https://api.slack.com/docs/message-buttons).
 To use Slack buttons in Slack, you need:

-1) A recipe with a **Post mesage** action that has buttons configured.
+1) A recipe with a **Post message** action that has buttons configured.
 This recipe needs to specifically refer to the second recipe below in its button configuration.

 2) A button action handler recipe - a recipe with a **New button action** trigger, which picks up button clicks.
 In the actions, there should be recipe logic that carries out actions depending on which button has been clicked.